How AI Normalizes bad art (And Game Companies Love It)

 In the face of AI's increasing prominence, one might wonder why it has such a bright spotlight on the internet.
 This unexpected attention stems from its potential to disrupt the job market.
 The future of jobs in the industry hinges on whether AI-produced content can cater to the masses with generic storytelling, akin to applications like Dall-e and Midjourney.

-The human touch in art remains unparalleled.
+The human touch in art remains unparalleled as does the love for the craft clearly seen in the final paintings of the human mind.
 Despite the fear of a market leaning towards more remixes, the unique collaboration, problem-solving, and trend-setting inherent in human-driven creativity set artists apart.
 AI, in its nature, can only remix; it lacks the ability to create from scratch.
 The fear that the market might prefer more of these thought-free remixes is justified, given the current state of commercial art, which has become automated to a large extent.

 brushes